OpenIndiana/oi-docs/docs/contrib/tools.md

 Unlike a CMS system where you are restricted to the confines of an integral editor, the OpenIndiana Docs website has no such restriction.
 Here content is authored using a simple text based markup.
 Because you are working with plain text files, content may be authored using Atom, EMACS, Gedit, Nano, VIM, or any other text editor.
-The choice is yours; Use your favorite text editor.
+The choice is yours; Use your favorite editor.

 ## MkDocs System Characteristics